unknownstone/school-creations/README.md

 # school-creations
-Stuff I have created for school or in school. may include old stuff I made earlier
+### Basically the stuff I have created for school or in school.
+*May include old stuff I made earlier.*